(one synonym : Acidalia figlinaria Guenée, 1857)

 The Caterpillars of this species eat leaves from a variety of herbaceous plants, including :

 The adult moth has brown wings with zigzag markings, and a dark spot near the centre of each wing.
 Various individuals have different degrees of contrast in the markings.
 The undersides are rather like the upper surfaces.
+The males have feathery antennae.
+The females have banded thread-like antennae.
 The moths have a wingspan of about 2 cms.